-In the previous sections, we have validated the capability of the proposed system of detecting two indoor events with both LOS and NLOS transmission in controlled indoor environments.
+LOS and NLOS transmission in controlled indoor environments.
 In this part, we are going to study the performance of TRIEDS in detecting multiple indoor events.
 Moreover, the performance comparison between the RSSI-based indoor detecting approach and the proposed TRIEDS is further investigated.

-In the experiment, the receiver is placed on either LOC B or LOC C, whereas the transmitter moves and stops on every two green dots that are separated by 1 meter, named from "axis 1" to "axis 4" respectively.
-In total, we have 2 receiver locations and 4 transmitter locations, i.e., 8 TX-RX locations.
-The objective of TRIEDS is to detect which wooden doors among D1 to D8 is closed versus all other doors are open, as labeled in Fig. 5.
-During the experiment, for each TX-RX location and each event, we measure 3000 CSI samples which takes approximately 5 minutes, leading to a total monitoring time of 45 minutes.
+In the experiment, the RX is placed on either LOC B or LOC C, whereas the TX moves and stops on every two green dots that are separated by 1 m, named from "axis 1" to "axis 4," respectively.
+In total, we have two RX locations and four TX locations, i.e., eight TX-RX location.
+The objective of TRIEDS is to detect which wooden doors among D1-D8 is closed versus all other doors are open, as labeled in Fig. 5.
+During the experiment, for each TX-RX location and each event, we measure 3000 CSI samples which takes approximately 5 min, leading to a total monitoring time of 45 min.
 In Table II is the state table describing all the indoor events in the experiment.